 - 77% are not considering reducing pay for current or future remote employees.

-Base pay is the most significant salary difference between in-office and remote workers.
+Base remote pay is the most significant salary difference between in-office and remote workers.

 For companies who have a different pay structure for remote employees, base pay is the key factor.